duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Internal Framgentation
 - allocated memory may be slightly larger than requested memory
-- size difference is memory interla to a partition but not being used
+- size difference is memory internal to a partition but not being used

 ![Alt text](../images/image-213.png)